-This League was created to provide adult men an alternative to softball and enable them to play the game we all grew up playing.
+This League was created to provide adults in the DC Metro area, Maryland and Virginia, an alternative to softball and enable them to play the game we all grew up playing.
 Adult attitudes must always prevail, no matter how competitive any league is.
 The responsibility that this ethic sustains will remain as the responsibility of the League President, League Commissioner, and the League Committee.
 Anyone who abuses the League's code can be suspended or expelled from the League.

 The League President, in consultation with the League Commissioner and the League Committee, shall have the right and authority to decide, in his absolute discretion, all matters regarding the conduct of League, including, but not limited to, the eligibility of teams